 Did you know that cataract is the commonest cause of avoidable child blindness in the world?

 The DIvO (Digital Imaging versus Ophthalmoscopy) study is a three year UK clinical study which aims to find out if digital imaging is a more accurate method of detecting cataracts in newborn babies than the current technique using an ophthalmoscope (a medical eye torch).
+Recruitment of babies for the study has now closed and we are analysing the data.

-Each baby taking part in the study will have both the normal ophthalmoscopy test and imaging with the Neocam device so that we can compare the two methods to see if either is more accurate.
-This is a rare condition - only around 1 in 3,000 babies are born with cataract - so we need a large number (140,000) to take part in the study to be sure of the result.
+Each of around 40,000 babies who took part in the study was examined using both the normal ophthalmoscopy test and imaging with the Neocam device, which will allow us to compare the two methods to see if either is more accurate.
+This is a rare condition - only around 1 in 3,000 babies are born with cataract - so we needed a large number to take part in the study to be sure of the result.
+Mothers and babies were recruited from 30 NHS maternity hospitals in England.
+Find out more about baby cataract here.
+Find out more about newborn eye screening here.

-WATCH THE VIDEO TO FIND OUT MORE
+WATCH THE VIDEO TO FIND OUT MORE ABOUT WHAT WE DID

 WHY IS THIS STUDY PARTICULARLY IMPORTANT